durubata/appmint-doc/models.md

 ## Data Validation

-The ContentMint AppEngine API validates data according to the model definitions.
+The Appmint AppEngine API validates data according to the model definitions.
 Here are some common validation rules:

 - **Required fields**: Fields marked as required must be provided
 - **Type validation**: Fields must match the specified type